2018 Caroline Wozniacki tennis season: Eastbourne International

 Wozniacki started her 2018 grass season in the Eastbourne International, where she was the runner-up last year.
 She started her competition in the second round, where she defeated Camila Giorgi.
 In the third round, she defeated Johanna Konta for the first time in her career, in three sets.
 After defeating Ashleigh Barty in straight sets, she reached the semi-finals for the fifth time in six years.
-She successfully defeated Angelique Kerber in three sets after saving a match point to advance into final.
+She defeated Angelique Kerber in three sets after saving a match point to advance into final.
 Her final opponent of the tournament was Aryna Sabalenka and the match was their first meet.
 Eventually, the Dane defeated the Byelorussian to win her second title of the year, and her 29th overall.
 The final also marked her 600th career match win.

 Wimbledon Championships

 Wozniacki then played in the Wimbledon Championships, where she was seeded second.
-In the first round, she successfully defeated Varvara Lepchenko after sending a bagel.
+In the first round, she defeated Varvara Lepchenko.
 However, she lost to Ekaterina Makarova, who defeated Wozniacki in the US Open also in the second round last year, in three sets despite saving five match points.